 - Cover and freeze for four hours or until firm.

 - To serve remove from the freezer, scoop and enjoy!
-Fabulous on its own, or with some extra orange syrup and candied orange peel.
+Fabulous on its own, or with some orange syrup and chocolate sauce poured over the top.
 Delicious!

 Join the community!